dimkar121/ExpBlock/README.md

 We showcase, through the experimental evaluation, that ExplBlock scales efficiently to data streams by providing accurate results in a timely fashion.

 ## Dependencies
-- JRE 8
+- Java Runtime Environment 8 (and onwards)
-- Maven
+- Maven 3
-- All component dependencies are managed by Maven.
+- All component dependencies are managed by Maven

 ## Running the artifact